 What can I buy with COD Points?

-You can buy the Cold War & Warzone Season 2 Battle Pass via a couple of different methods:
+You’ll be able to buy the Vanguard & Warzone Season 3 Battle Pass via a couple of different methods on April 27, 2022:

 - Purchase it from the Official Call of Duty website

 - Buy it from the in-game store on your respective platform

 The other main content you can buy is a wide range of Bundles and Operator Bundles.
 These special bundles vary in price, and each comes with its own unique items.